mipimipi/crema/README.md

 # crema
-Manage your custom [Arch Linux](https://www.archlinux.org/) repositories

 ## Description

-[Custom repositories](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Custom_local_repository) are personal repositories.
+[Custom repositories](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Custom_local_repository) are personal [Arch Linux](https://www.archlinux.org/) repositories.
 They are stored on an FTP server in a local network, for example. crema (**C**ustom **Re**pository  **Ma**nager) helps to manage such repositories.
 It supports repositories that contain [Meta packages](https://disconnected.systems/blog/archlinux-meta-packages/) and packages from [AUR](https://aur.archlinux.org/), the Arch Linux user repository.

 Meta packages (and thus also custom repositories), are a great means to automate the [installation of Arch Linux](https://wiki.archlinux.org/index.php/installation_guide).
-Get detailed information [here](https://github.com/mipimipi/crema/blob/master/docs/automation.md).
+Get detailed information about how a (more) automated installation of Arch Linux can be achieved [here](https://github.com/mipimipi/crema/blob/master/docs/automation.md).

 ## Features